felixjwong/protocol/README.md

 <li><a href="https://github.com/chemprop/chemprop">Chemprop</a> (commit 2bcfcfe47b704d73ce7c48f177254fedeb5c0316 was used)</li>
 <li><a href="https://www.rdkit.org/">RDKit</a> (version 2023.09.6 was used)</li>
 </ul>
 Typical installation times range from minutes to hours.
 Details on installation and the packages required are provided in the protocol.

-For running the computational steps provided in the accompanying Jupyter notebook ("Tutorial.ipynb"), refer to the "requirements.txt" file in this repository for Python packages required and corresponding version numbers.
+For running the computational steps provided in the accompanying Jupyter notebook ("tutorial.ipynb"), refer to the "requirements.txt" file in this repository for the Python packages required and corresponding version numbers.

 <!-- Aims -->
 ## Aims